Fundamentals of Blockchain technology

 Cryptography and hash functions

-Cryptography protects information using complex codes that make it difficult to access or modify without authorization, ensuring privacy and authenticity.
+Cryptography protects information through complex codes that make it difficult to access or modify it without authorization, ensuring privacy and authenticity.

-Hash functions generate a unique code for each block, which acts as a "digital fingerprint", securely identifying its contents without the possibility of alteration.
+Hash functions generate unique code for each block, which acts as an àfiguella frena, securely identifying its content without the possibility of alteration.

-This mechanism means that changing any data in a block modifies the hash, which would alert the entire network about a possible manipulation.
+This mechanism causes changing some data in a block to modify the hash, which would alert the entire network about possible manipulation.

 Immutability and resistance to manipulation